Cloud-SPAN/genomics02-proj-mngt-cloud-genomics/_episodes/04-logging-onto-cloud.md

     The command **cd** stands for "change (to) directory", and you must specify the name of the directory you want to move to.

-    In the command above, we have specified *to change to* a directory within a directory.
+    In the command above, we have specified *to change to* a directory within another directory.

     We only showed the end of the command prompt **$** above, and do so below too. *Recall not to type it and to press the Enter key  at the end*.